Ahkonsu/wpproatoz-code-snippets/README.md

 ### question 2?

 Will there be more features?
-yes we will ad them as we find them useful.
+Yes we will ad them as we find them useful.

 ### question 3?
-I have ha sugestion for "X" snippet. we are always looign for additions please submit it here.
+I have have sugestion for an "X" snippet.
+We are always lookign for additions please submit it here. https://github.com/Ahkonsu/wpproatoz-code-snippets/issues

 ## Screenshots